 The following content is for educational purposes only, is intended for healthcare professionals, and does not supercede local clinical guidelines.

-This page will contain downloadable educational resources and links to CaReMe guidelines for the care of patients with cardio-renal-metabolic disorders.
+This page provides links to CaReMe UK guidelines and publications and to other relevant resources for healthcare practitioners involved in the care of patients with cardio-renal-metabolic disorders.

 CaReMe UK guidance documents

 Guide for non-diabetes specialist physicians and primary care teams for cardiovascular risk optimisation in patients with Type 2 diabetes and atherosclerotic cardiovascular disease.
-Published 2020.
-Link
+Published 2020: https://abcd.care/resource/careme-guidance-cvd-and-primary-care-physicians

 CaReMe UK Publications

-1. Guidelines in practice: Use a Combined Cardio–Renal–Metabolic Approach to Treat Cardiovascular Disease in Patients With Kidney Disease or Diabetes. https://www.medscape.co.uk/viewarticle/use-combined-cardio-renal-metabolic-approach-treat-2022a10029f1
+- Guidelines in practice: Use a Combined Cardio–Renal–Metabolic Approach to Treat Cardiovascular Disease in Patients With Kidney Disease or Diabetes: https://www.medscape.co.uk/viewarticle/use-combined-cardio-renal-metabolic-approach-treat-2022a10029f1

-2. Rapid Response to: Rapid response to: SGLT-2 inhibitors or GLP-1 receptor agonists for adults with type 2 diabetes: a clinical practice guideline https://www.bmj.com/content/373/bmj.n1091/rr
+- Rapid Response to: Rapid response to: SGLT-2 inhibitors or GLP-1 receptor agonists for adults with type 2 diabetes: a clinical practice guideline: https://www.bmj.com/content/373/bmj.n1091/rr

-4. Guidelines in Practice: Manage Diabetes and Comorbidities with a Joined-Up Strategy https://www.medscape.co.uk/viewarticle/manage-diabetes-and-comorbidities-joined-strategy-2022a10017xk
+- Guidelines in Practice: Manage Diabetes and Comorbidities with a Joined-Up Strategy: https://www.medscape.co.uk/viewarticle/manage-diabetes-and-comorbidities-joined-strategy-2022a10017xk

-5. Guidelines in Practice: Patient Scenarios: CaReMeUK Guidance on the Management of Diabetes and Comorbidities. https://www.medscape.co.uk/viewarticle/patient-scenarios-caremeuk-guidance-management-diabetes-and-2023a10002qu
+- Guidelines in Practice: Patient Scenarios: CaReMeUK Guidance on the Management of Diabetes and Comorbidities: https://www.medscape.co.uk/viewarticle/patient-scenarios-caremeuk-guidance-management-diabetes-and-2023a10002qu

 Other resources